 Skip to Content

-That’s where Christmas Card Day comes in.
+There are so many ways to make Christmas magical and let your loved ones know how special they are and that’s where Christmas Card Day comes in.
 This day is the perfect way to let your friends and family, near and far, know you’re thinking of them this holiday season.

 A blue background with a white piece of parchment on it with a text overlay that reads "Christmas Card Day, Christmas card history and facts about Christmas cards" on it, surrounded by pinecones, greenery, ornaments and a bokeh.

-Christmas card history
+Fun facts about Christmas cards & Christmas card history

 An early Christmas card with Santa hauling presents outside a house surrounded by two baby angels to celebrate Christmas card history.

-• The first commercial Christmas card was invented by Sir Henry Cole and illustrated by John Callcott Horsley in 1853.
+• The first commercial Christmas card was invented by Sir Henry Cole and illustrated by John Callcott Horsley in 1843.

 • In 2001, one of the first Christmas cards made by Sir Henry Cole sold at an auction for 22,500 pounds, which is the equivalent of about 30,000 dollars!